世界で初めてのミリ波干渉計

 Based on mm-wave experiments at 70 and 35 GHz with single dish telescopes,

-The interferometer was further developed to have 16 elements (32 m), and
+further developed to have 16 elements (32 m), joined by H Ogawa, and

 was operated till 1980's.